priolo/jon-template/README.md

 ### JWT

 How does it work?
 This is a `token` (ie an" identifier string ") that the server gives to the client when the client logs in successfully.
 At this point the client at each subsequent request no longer has to authenticate.
 But it just puts the `token` in the HEADER of the HTTP request.
-The server seeing the correct `token` assumes that that HTTP request was made by someone who has already passed authentication.
+The server seeing the correct `token` and assumes that that HTTP request was made by someone who has already passed authentication.
 Furthermore, the server, with the `token` as a key, is able to retrieve the user's data.
 The `token` can be revoked or have an" expiration "forcing the client to re-authenticate to generate a new` token`.

 The ajax plugin includes the `token` if available [here](https://github.com/priolo/jon-template/blob/be1ebdb0cacdd049d0a6c78bf88dc0c152e4b55/src/plugins/AjaxService.js#L52)
 ```js
 import { getStoreAuth } from "../stores/auth"
 ...